|State website:||State House, State Senate|

 The latest: The complaint was filed on November 11, and an amended complaint was filed on November 23; several motions to dismiss were filed on December 19.
 On January 19, the court dismissed the State, Governor, Lieutenant Governor, and legislative committee chairs from the case, but denied motions to dismiss by the Elections Commission, House Speaker, and Senate President.
 On March 9, the court rejected the remaining claims, and dismissed the case.
 On October 1, 2012, the U.S. Supreme Court summarily affirmed.
 On August 29, 2013, plaintiffs moved for relief from the dismissal in light of Shelby County v.
 Holder; that motion was denied by the trial court on Mar.
-10, 2014, and the decision is now on appeal to the U.S. Supreme Court.
+10, 2014, with an appeal summarily dismissed by the U.S. Supreme Court on October 6.

 - 2000 cycle

 In the 2000 redistricting cycle, South Carolina's legislature passed a statute with both congressional and state legislative lines, which was vetoed on August 30, 2001.
 When the legislature failed to pass a subsequent plan, a federal court took control of the process, and drew both congressional and state legislative districts on March 20, 2002.
 [Colleton County Council v.
 McConnell, 201 F. Supp.
 2d 618 (D.S.C.
 2002)]